Nimo

 Important points to keep in mind

-Activation energy is the minimum energy barrier for a reaction to occur.
+Activation energy is the minimum energy barrier for a reaction.

-Temperature increases the fraction of particles with energy above the activation energy and increases reaction rate.
+Raising temperature increases the fraction of particles with energy above activation energy, enhancing reaction rate.

-Catalysts lower activation energy without changing the overall energy change between reactants and products.
+Catalysts lower activation energy without changing overall energy change.

-Exothermic reactions raise the temperature of the surroundings due to net energy release.
+Exothermic reactions raise surrounding temperature due to net energy release.

-Endothermic reactions lower the temperature of the surroundings due to net energy absorption.
+Endothermic reactions lower surrounding temperature due to net energy absorption.

-Collision frequency and particle energy together determine how many collisions overcome the activation energy.
+Collision frequency and particle energy determine how many collisions surpass activation energy.

-Observation of temperature change in the surroundings provides direct evidence of net energy flow.
+Temperature change observations provide evidence of net energy flow.

 Built with v0